jbaxe2/katas/README.md

 A project containing some katas.
 The focus for my kata solutions will be semantic expressiveness.
-Will attempt to add at least one kata solution each day.
-The project will be written using Java (currently 15).
+The project will be written using Java.

 Some of these katas were found on codewars.com:
 - Create Phone Number (525f50e3b73515a6db000b83)